RDG Board and its members

 Tim became FirstGroup’s Chief Executive in November 2010.
 Before that, he was managing director of London Underground between 2003 and 2009.

 He is a non-executive director of CSX Corporation, a rail freight transportation company in North America.

 He served as the first Chair of Rail Delivery Group.

 Paul was Group Strategy Director at Network Rail before joining RDG as Chief Executive in November 2015.

 At Network Rail, he had Board level accountability for corporate strategy, industry reform, regulation and funding as well as network strategy, timetabling and other system operator responsibilities.
 Paul represented Network Rail as a member of the RDG from its foundation in 2011.

-Peter is the Managing Director of Serco Caledonian Sleeper, with an extensive career in rail and transport, including managing a number of UK train operating companies, Network Rail routes and in the Department for Transport.
+Before joining UK Rail, Peter was the Managing Director of Serco Caledonian Sleeper, following an extensive career in rail and transport, including managing a number of UK train operating companies, Network Rail routes and in the Department for Transport.

 In Australia, Peter led train and tram businesses in Melbourne, bus companies in Perth and Brisbane, and was the Chief Executive of TransLink, the public transport authority in Queensland.